sdetwiler/primer/README.md

 Primer
 ======================

-An extremely rough sketch of a primer backed by Wikipedia.
+Although this is a long way away from the Primer as envisioned by Neal Stephenson, it's an extremely rough sketch of a primer backed by Wikipedia.
 If you haven't already, go read https://en.wikipedia.org/wiki/The_Diamond_Age

+A live, running version is available at http//primer.piratestudios.com.
+This has been tested on Chrome, Safari and iOS.

 Development Setup for OS X
 ----------------------